 After freshening up take a short stroll around downtown Kengtung, a quaint town laid out around Nawng Tung Lake.
 The city’s architecture ranges from fading old colonial-style houses to nondescript modern structures and several large Buddhist temples and monasteries.
 It is recommended to visit to Maha Myat Muni Pagoda and Wat Ho Kong, where monks learn Buddhism in khun language, which is similar or almost same as lana from Thailand.

 Enjoy dinner in a local restaurant (own account)

 After breakfast, visit Kengtung’s local market.
 This daily market is visited by villagers from the surrounding area who come to sell their products and barter for goods.
 Visiting the market, we will see minority hill tribes in their traditional dresses.

 Then depart by road to Hokyin area, the starting point of today’s trek.
 The trek begins with a 1.5-2 hour walk to an Akha village.
 Spend some time in the village and interacting with the locals to discover more about their unique customs and daily lifestyle.

 Resume trekking to Na Phi Phank village, a further 30-45 minutes, which is home to Lahu people who are famous for their blacksmithing.
-Then loop back to where our car is waiting possibly passing a Wa village en route.
+Then loop back to where the car is waiting possibly passing a Wa Village en route.
 During the trek a picnic lunch will be served in a scenic spot or village.

 Return to Kengtung by car this afternoon.